-- Remove the wires from the compressor and measure the insulation resistance of the compressor. - If the insulation resistance is below 1 MΩ, the compressor is faulty or the resistance dropped due the accumulation of refrigerant in the compressor.
+- Remove the wires from the compressor and measure the insulation resistance of the compressor. - 2.
+If the insulation resistance is below 1 ${\rm M}\Omega$, the compressor is faulty or the resistance dropped due the accumulation of refrigerant in the compressor.

-- 3. After connecting the wires to the compressor, once operating, measure the insulation resistance again. - The insulation resistance drops due to accumulation of refrigerant in the compressor.
-The refrigerant collected in the compressor is discharged by operating at once. - 4.
-If the insulation resistance rises above 1 $M\Omega$, the compressor is not faulty.
+- After connecting the wires to the compressor, the compressor will start to warm up after power is supplied.
+After supplying power for the times indicated below, measure the insulation resistance again. - The insulation resistance drops due to accumulation of refrigerant in the compressor.
+The resistance will rise above 1 $M\Omega$ after the compressor is warmed up for four hours. - (The time necessary to warm up the compressor varies according to atmospheric conditions and refrigerant accumulation.) - To operate the compressor with refrigerant accumulated in the compressor, the compressor must be warmed up at least 12 hours to prevent breakdown. - 4.
+If the insulation resistance rises above 1 M Ω , the compressor is not faulty.